The Artful Eye

 Friday, June 09, 2006

-ODE OF THE FLAMING QUEEN
+ODE TO THE FLAMING QUEEN

 Now is the 25th year of AIDS plague.
 A crying shame that it hasn't gone away yet.
 Below is a poem I had written 16 years ago about my friend, Tom Saavedra who passed away of AIDS at the age of 30 in 1990.

-Ode of the Flaming Queen
+Ode To the Flaming Queen

 To bid our beloved friend away on his bon voyage